ntoll/ntoll.github.io/article/my-friend-michael/index.md

 My dear friend Michael passed away this weekend.

+I want to begin by expressing my deepest sorrow and condolences to his family.

 Michael and I shared many adventures together, often with our families in tow, and I find consolation by writing these words of celebration and remembrance.